learn-co-curriculum/dsc-intro-to-sets-v2-1/README.md

 * Define a universal set and subsets
 * Describe the process of making unions, intersections, and complements
 * Use Venn Diagrams to visually demonstrate set operations
-* Describe the inclusion-exclusion principle

 ## What is a Set?

 In probability theory, a set is defined as a *well-defined collection of objects*.

 Mathematically, you can denote a set by $S$.
-If an element $x$ belongs to a set $S$, then you'd write $x \in S$.
-On the other hand, if $x$ does not belong to a set $S$, then you'd write $x\notin S$.
+An element $x$ may or may not belong to a set $S$.

-Example: If $S$ is defined as the set of even numbers, then:
+For example, if $S$ is defined as the set of even numbers, then:

-* If $x = 2$, $x\in S$ because $x$ is an even number.
+* If $x = 2$, $x$ belongs to $S$ because $x$ is an even number.

-* If $x = 9$, $x\notin S$ because $x$ is not an even number.
+* If $x = 9$, $x$ does not belong to $S$ because $x$ is not an even number.

 ## Subsets

 Set $T$ is a subset of set $S$ if *every element* in set $T$ is also in set $S$.
-The mathematical notation for a subset is $T \subseteq S$.

-Typically, you'll be more interested in *proper subsets*.
-All proper subsets are subsets.
-The only difference between subsets and proper subsets is that a subset can technically be the entire set.
-In other words, if A = {1,2,3} and B = {1,2,3} A is subset of B. If C = {1,2} then C is both a subset and proper subset of A. C is also a subset and proper subset of B. The mathematical notation for proper subsets is : $ C \subset A $
+For example, if A = {1,2,3} and B = {1,2,3}, A is subset of B. If C = {1,2} then C is a subset of A and a subset of B.

-**Example**: If S is the set of even numbers, set $T = \{2, 6, 22\}$ is a proper subset of $S$.
-Formally, you can write this as $T \subset S$. $T \subseteq S$ is also correct in this case!
+You can learn more about subsets and the related concept of proper subsets in the Appendix.

 ## Universal Sets

 The collection of all possible outcomes in a certain context or universe is called the **universal set**.
 A universal set is often denoted by $\Omega$.

-Example of a universal set: All the possible outcomes when rolling a dice.

-$\Omega = \{1,2,3,4,5,6\}$
+An example of a universal set is the set of all possible outcomes when rolling a dice: $\Omega = \{1,2,3,4,5,6\}$

-Remember that a universal set is not necessarily all the possible things that have ever existed.
+A universal set is not necessarily all the possible things that have ever existed.
 Typically, a universal set is just all the possible elements within certain bounds, e.g., the set of all countries in the world, the set of all the animal species in the Bronx Zoo, etc.

 A universal set can have an infinite number of elements, for example, the set of all real numbers!